Checkliste für Stellenanzeige Kooku

 Some companies want to know exactly and find out which skillswhat skills their candidates bring with them.
 Possible tools for this are psychological tests and assessment centers.
 Depending on the company and position, the assessment Center can be structured quite differently.
 From simple mental arithmetic tasks to the processing of case studies alone or in a team, everything is conceivable.
 Both hard and soft skills can be tested.

 A new recruiting trend in this context is the so-called Gamification.
 Instead of monotonous selection procedures, recruiters rely on a playful modern assessment center, which is based on video games.
 However, thisis still a marginal phenomenon.
-LAccording Tim Weitzel, Professor of Business Informatics at the University of Bamberg Currently, 2.5% of the top 1,000 companies offer such Recruiting Games on – And the trend is upward.
-Positive side effect: Not only are various skills tested, but depending on the situation, an insight into the company can also be provided. and advertising can be made for the own company.
+Lccording to Tim Weitzel, Professor of Information Systems at the University of Bamberg 2.5 % of the top 1,000 companies currently offer such recruitment games – and the trend is rising.
+A positive side effect: not only are different skills tested, but depending on the situation, an insight into the company can also be provided and promote your own company.

 Psychological tests are also are now widespread in application procedures.
 The Be favorite is the Myers-Briggs typenindicator, in which which divides people into 16 different personalitytypes can be classified.
 The fand the Ruhr University Bochum in a survey of 120 companies in 2016.
 Behind it followsthe DISG model, which identifies four personality types, each of which is assigned a specific color.How meaningful such tests are, however, is still disputed today.